Thursday, April 28, 2011

 During this event, thirteen volunteers inspected public lands on the eastern floodplain of the Ventura River from the Highway 101 bridge to the Pacific Ocean.
 Over the course of only two hours, volunteers located and documented over 35 dump sites containing human waste, garbage, chemicals, and active and abandoned campsites.
 Channelkeeper has compiled the results of this survey in a photographic report that is available on our website (www.sbck.org) .

-targeted by City cleanup efforts last August.
+Most of the waste identified during our survey has accumulated since the same area was targeted by City cleanup efforts last August.
 In fact, according to the City of Ventura, over 55 tons of garbage have already been removed from the Ventura River over the past three years.
 As our report demonstrates, however, waste continues to be generated at an alarming rate.

 We note that the condition of these sites has likely changed dramatically since these observations were recorded.
 On the weekend of March 19th and 20th, a significant rainfall event occurred during which the river’s elevation rose dramatically, enough to flood the occupied stream banks, stranding homeless residents and requiring emergency helicopter evacuations.
 Neither Channelkeeper staff nor Stream Team volunteers have re‐visited these sites since these observations were recorded, but waste from many of these sites likely washed downstream onto the beach and into the ocean.